bruce/docker_pydata_example/README.md

-# Example Docker-based Python3 (+ pandas, numpy, etc) Script
+# Docker + Python (w/ pandas, numpy, etc) Example

-This is a small example illustrating a Docker-based Python script that loads/updates/persists a state file.
+This is a small example illustrating a Docker-based Python application that loads/updates/persists a state file.

+The example merely appends a timestamp and a random integer to a persisted pandas dataframe on every run.

 ## Installation